ncsa/Delta_doc/docs/source/user_guide/ood/code-server.rst

   #.
 After you click Launch, you will be taken to the "My Interactive Sessions" screen where you can view the status of your session.

      .. figure:: ../images/ood/code-server-starting.png
-        :alt: Open OnDemand "My Interactive Sessions" screen showing the Code Server session status: "Your session is currenlty starting...Please be patient as this process can take a few minutes."
+        :alt: Open OnDemand "My Interactive Sessions" screen showing the Code Server session status: "Your session is currently starting...Please be patient as this process can take a few minutes."
         :width: 500

   #.
 Once your session has started, click the **Connect to VS Code** button to launch your Jupyter Lab environment.
 Note, this may take a few minutes.